mhxie/reflex4arm/README.md

 #### 2.1 Run an IX-based client that opens TCP connections to ReFlex and sends read/write requests to logical blocks.

-	* In order to get best performance out of our 100Gbps server, you might also need to tune some networking parameters carefully at the client.
-Modify the inc/lwip/lwipopts:
     - TCP_SND_BUF from 65536 to 4096 bytes, TCP_MSS from 1460 to 6000 bytes  (for 4k read test)
     - TCP_WND from 1 << 15 to 1 << 16
     - TCP_MSS from 1460 to 8960 bytes (to leverage jumbo frame capability for large write test)